Webnician/octoberBuilds/README.md

 1. For local development, this package requires a local web server running a minimum of php 5.6
 2.  <a href='https://nodejs.org/en/'>Node.js</a>.
 This will be used for the npm package manager
 3.  <a href='https://getcomposer.org/'>Composer</a> dependency manager.
 This will be used for the October commands
+4. <a href='https://git-scm.com/'> git cli</a> are the GIT command line tools.
+These will be used for cloning the project.
+Also this project can be downloaded from the GitHub page

 ###Getting started
 1. Install the previously mentioned requirements
 2.  <a href='https://github.com/Webnician/octoberBuilds.git'>Clone</a> the package here : https://github.com/Webnician/octoberBuilds
-3. Create a local database
+3. Create a local database.
+Navigate to config/database and configure the database connection.
+Normally this will be MySql.
+Enter local DB name and Password
 4. Navigate to the project directory created in step 2.
 Run 'composer install' to install the needed dependencies
-5. Navigate to config/database and configure the database connection.
-Normally this will be MySql.
-Point this to the database created in step 3
-6. Run 'php artisan october:up' in the main project directory.
+5. Run 'php artisan october:up' in the main project directory.
 This will create the needed database files
-7. navigate to the themes/webnician directory and run npm install.
+6. navigate to the themes/webnician directory and run npm install.
 This will install the node dependencies needed to run the build tools
+7. Naviagte to the gulpfile.js in the theme dirctory.
+Here, browsersync will have to be configured to work with your local webserver.
+there will entries for host and proxy, set these to match the localhost configured in step 1

+###Using the build tools
-8. The build tools use gulp to run a webserver, browsersync, transpile scss into css, minify javascript, and backup your project
+-    The build tools use gulp to run browsersync, transpile scss into css, minify javascript, and backup your project.

-9. To use these tools, run the command 'gulp' which will start a local webserver, and the browser will refresh when making code changes.
+- To use these tools, run the command 'gulp' which will start a local webserver, and the browser will refresh when making code changes.
 This will also watch the javascript and scss files, compile/transpile them and make them available for use in the project.

-10. Any additionally needed javascript files needed can be placed in the assets/js folder and they will be concatented and minified and added to functions.min.js.
+- Any additionally needed javascript files needed can be placed in the assets/js folder and they will be concatented and minified and added to functions.min.js.
 Scss files in the styles folder will be transpiled and added as css files in the styles/css directory.

-11. the 'gulp gzip-tar' command will back up the entire project
+- The 'gulp gzip-tar' command will back up the entire project.

+- The included theme uses Foundation 6 for UI elements and the layout

 ```shell
 php -r "eval('?>'.file_get_contents('https://octobercms.com/api/installer'));"